UdotCASH/simple-bounties/README.md

 # simple-bounties
 a simple app to pay out UCASH bounties

+To use:
+''' python -m SimpleHTTPServer 3000 '''

-To use, serve index.html and connect metamask via mainnet
+and connect metamask via mainnet